Get Help / Advice

-Peachy is starting in the Hollywood California area, primarily zip code 90210
+Peachy is starting in the Southern California area.

 Family law attorneys deal with issues related to family life and domestic relationships, including spousal relationships and parent-child relationships.

 Marriage and divorce come with a host of potential issues.
 The following are some of the most common issues to arise between spouses:

 If you or your future spouse owns real estate, has significant income, or owns a business, drafting a prenuptial agreement can be beneficial.
 Although couples can put together the framework of an agreement on their own, they typically need separate lawyers to finalize a prenuptial agreement in court.